YugabyteDB-Samples/pizza-store-spring-cloud/README.md

 * `DB_USER` - a user name to connect with.
 * `DB_PASSWORD` - the password.

-If you run a YugabyteDB instance on a local machine and the instance accessible via `localhost`, then you don't need to configure the settings above.
+If you run a YugabyteDB instance on a local machine and the instance is accessible via `localhost`, then you don't need to configure the settings above.

 ### Creating Standard Schema